-When it comes to style, however, there is flat, high-heeled, closed toe, open toe, shoe, sandal and so on… so how do you pick amongst them?
+What wedding shoes to wear?
+The options are endless especially when it comes to style, however, there is flat, high-heeled, closed-toe, open toe, shoe, sandal and so on… so how do you pick amongst them?
 You’ll probably find that when you see the perfect shoe, you’ll know.

 A few top tips